Fascial Manipulation Therapy in Kalgoorlie

 Fascial dysfunction can occur for a variety of reasons.
 Lack of movement variations, sub-optimal nutrition, habitual postures and trauma can impact on the fascia’s ability to glide and slide fluidly to optimize the distribution and transmission of tension across the body.
 When this occurs compensatory patterns of movement can occur resulting in more stress on the fascial system.
 Fascial dysfunction is associated with pain, stiffness, tissue fatigue and reduced performance and function.

-Fascial manipulation may be utilized exclusively or combined with other treatment techniques.
+Fascial manipulation may be utilised exclusively or combined with other treatment techniques.